damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

           - Reference
           - Part number
        - How to use the component?
+    - Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing and see the template below)
+      - Machine used
+      - Sequence of process
     - The set of steps necessary to properly assemble the parts
     - Identifyin the joining technology in each step
        - Screwing